YUG-1092005/Ride-Hailing-Analysis-Using-Excel/README.md

 - **Revenue Loss by Drivers**
 - **Incomplete Ride Percentage**

-> 📌 Multiple supporting KPIs are used to strengthen insights and executive decision-making.
+> 📌 Multiple supporting KPIs are used to strengthen insights and executive decision-making which can be seen in report.

 ---